Jigsaw Academy

 How are participants supported at Jigsaw?

-What if a participant doesn’t want a job in documentation data management?
+What if I don’t want a job in documentation data management?

 How do participants travel to Jigsaw?

-Is Jigsaw a Disability Employment Service (DES) or an Australian Disability Enterprise (ADE)?
+Is Jigsaw an Inclusive Employment Australia Provider (IEA) or an Australian Disability Enterprise (ADE)?

-No, Jigsaw is an innovative social enterprise that trains and transitions people into work.
-Whilst an ADE will provide supported employment and a DES will place candidates with disability into open employment, Jigsaw offers a training pathway where trainees build job-readiness skills, gain paid professional experience and are supported to transition into open employment once they are job-ready.
-Our holistic approach means you don’t have to go through a different service provider for each stage of the training, experience and transition pathway, and it means you can progress at your own pace.
+Whilst an ADE will provide supported employment and an IEA will place candidates with disability into mainstream employment, Jigsaw offers a training pathway within our business to build your job-readiness skills, gain professional experience and be supported to transition into mainstream employment once you are job-ready.

 How many days a week do participants attend?

-It depends entirely on the individual, but usually between 1 and 3 days per week.
+It depends entirely on the individual, but we recommend attendance for 2-3 days per week.

 How long does the Jigsaw training program last?